Anna Frijters

-Anna Frijters (nee Velders) (1889–1966) was a Belgian screenwriter, producer, director and author, known for two silent films Leentje van de zee (1928) and De verloofde uit Canada (1934) which she wrote, produced and directed with her husband François Frijters in the late 1920s.
+Anna Frijters (née Velders; 1889–1966) was a Belgian screenwriter, producer, director and author, known for silent films Leentje van de zee (1928) and De verloofde uit Canada (1934) which she wrote, produced and directed with her husband François Frijters in the late 1920s.
 She was also known as one of the early female screenwriters, who played an important role in pioneering the development of scriptwriting in the Belgium film industry.

 Early life and career

 Before beginning their filmmaking careers, Anna and François Frijters were both diamond cutters in Antwerp and passionate about making their own films.
 Moving to the United States, they met with Ruth Roland, an American actress who starred in a number of silent films.
 Ruth Roland encouraged Anna Frijters to enter a screenplay competition arranged by Brewster Publications, where she won the second prize for her screenplay called Leentje van de zee (Peggy of the Sea).
 Her victory in this competition created largely critical receptions.
 Jule Selbo pointed out that Motion Picture Magazine, described her entry as puny, and showed its reaction as follows:

 This success also paved the way for a wide range of offers coming from studios in the United States.
 She rejected all these offers because she wanted to follow her own path and pursue her filmmaking career with her husband François Frijters.
 At the same time, she did not want the American studios to influence her vision.